-As of the academic year 2018/19, qualitative admission requirements apply to doctoral programmes at the University of Vienna.
-Concrete qualitative requirements for the admission procedure aim at enabling students to study more efficiently.
+The doctoral programmes at the University of Vienna cover more than 80 fields of doctoral research.
+Since 2018/2019, qualitative access regulations are a prerequisite for admission to all doctoral programmes at the University of Vienna.
+Concrete qualitative requirements for admission aim at enabling students to study more efficiently.
 This new procedure requires applicants to submit additional documents that make it easier for the University of Vienna to assess whether they fulfil the entry requirements and whether they will be able to undertake the intended doctoral project.
 Ultimately, the new procedure aims at creating more commitment among supervisors and doctoral candidates.
-The University of Vienna wants to supervise its doctoral candidates as "early stage researchers" from the start.
+The University of Vienna wants to supervise its doctoral candidates as 'early stage researchers' from the start.
+In 2020, the University has established doctoral schools that offer subject-specific programmes to its doctoral candidates and ensure sustainability in terms of staffing.